typelevel/cats/docs/src/site/index.md

 ### Modularity

 We are trying to make the library modular.
-It will have a tight core which will contain only the [typeclasses](typeclasses.html), the bare minimum of data structures that are needed to support them, and typeclass instances for those data structures and standard library types.
+It will have a tight core which will contain only the [type classes](typeclasses.html), the bare minimum of data structures that are needed to support them, and type class instances for those data structures and standard library types.

 ### Documentation